Scituate MA Homes & Real Estate

 North Scituate Village, previously called Gannet Corner, is largely residential but also has a number of businesses lining Gannet Road and Country Way.

-Although the highway isn’t extremely easily accessible from Scituate, the town does have two stations on the MBTA line for direct service into Boston: North Scituate and Greenbush.
+Although the highway isn’t easily accessible from Scituate, the town does have two stations on the MBTA line for direct service into Boston: North Scituate and Greenbush.
+Daily serves is provided between Scituate and South Station in Boston and takes approximately 1 hour.

 Scituate Harbor Village or Scituate Harbor Cultural District is home to not only the harbor but also a great amount of the town’s action.
 The area boasts beloved and long-standing businesses including restaurants, shops, galleries, and more.
 Front Street offers ample free public parking.
 On the first Friday of each month businesses keeps their doors open late to host special events with musicians, authors, and more.
 During the first Friday in May, the Scituate Harbor Art Walk allows businesses to host and display the work of local artists for viewers to stroll along and enjoy.
 Another unique traditional town event in this area is called Heritage Days.
 During a weekend in August, they close off a few streets for a vendor and artisan fair with live music and activities to celebrate the history of Scituate.